Cardano-max/MGIE--ExtendedMGIE/README.md

-# MLLM-Guided Image Editing with Progressive Feature Blending and Cross-Attention Masking
+# EntendedMGIE - MLLM-Guided Image Editing with Progressive Feature Blending and Cross-Attention Masking

 Welcome to the official implementation of the enhanced MLLM-Guided Image Editing (MGIE) framework!
 This cutting-edge project combines Progressive Feature Blending (PFB) and Cross-Attention Masking (CAM) techniques to produce high-quality, semantically aligned, and controllable text-driven image edits.
 Leveraging the expressive capabilities of Multimodal Large Language Models (MLLMs), our framework ensures realistic and coherent edited images, guided by sophisticated visual-aware instructions.